JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    ![Kotlin Multiplatform shared module](multiplatform-mobile-module-wizard.png){width=700}

 7. Click **Finish**.
-The wizard will create the Kotlin Multiplatform shared module, update the configuration files, and create sample code that shows the benefits of Kotlin Multiplatform.
+The wizard creates the Kotlin Multiplatform shared module, updates the configuration files, and creates sample code that shows the benefits of Kotlin Multiplatform.
 8. Check out the newly created `shared` directory to see the code of the generated module.

 If you want to better understand the layout of the resulting project, see [basics of Kotlin Multiplatform project structure](https://kotlinlang.org/docs/multiplatform-discover-project.html).